akey13/akey13/README.md

 - 👋 Hi, I’m @akey13, Andy.
 - 👀 I’m interested in learning different kinds of programming language, especially python, C++ and C. Please help, thanks a lot!
 - 🌱 I’m currently learning python for Machine Learning image detection.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: through email (andykohengyew97@gmail.com) thanks!

 <!---
 akey13/akey13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.